behnazkhoshnood/good-cook-ms3/README.md

   - Step 2 - Enter password (5 character minimum).
   - Step 3 - Click the 'Register' button.
   - Step 4 - Be presented by flash message containing "Username already exists!".
-- Test 3 - Register with less than 5 characters - Test Passed ✓
+- Test 3 - Register with less than 2 Alphabet for first and last name and less than 5 characters for username - Test Passed ✓
-  - Step 1 - While on 'register.html', enter username '1234'..
+  - step 1 - While on 'register.html', enter first or last name with numbers or less than 2 alphabet is shown invalid.
-  - Step 2 - Enter password '1234'.
+  - Step 2 - While on 'register.html', enter username or password with less than 5 charecters is shown invalid.
-  - Step 3 - As the 'Required' and minlength=5 has been added, the form will not be submitted.
+  - Step 3 - As the 'Required' and minlength=2 for first and last name, and minlength=5 for username and password has been added, the form will not be submitted.
-  - Step 4 - Change username and password to '12345' and form will submit.
-(Although matching usernames and passwords are never recommended!).
+  - Step 4 - Changing first and last name to more than 1 alphabet, and username and password to more than 4 charecters will submit the form.
+  - step 5 - All the tooltips are shown an the page by hovering over the input icon.
 ## Login.html
 - Test 1 - Log In - Test Passed ✓
   - Step 1 - Enter your Username.